 The University of Illinois at Chicago’s Pipeline for Asian American and Pacific Islander Student Success (UIC PASS) supports the recruitment, retention, and graduation of Asian American and Pacific Islander students, primarily aiming to serve students who are first generation college students, low-income, immigrant, English language learner and/or in need of academic support.
 UIC PASS aims to build a network of learning communities on and off-campus to meet the needs of AAPI students during their transition to college, engage with academic and social support while in college, create a sense of belonging and civic engagement, as well as ease their transition from college to their chosen careers.

-UIC PASS strengthens and integrates academic, social, and student support services through partnerships between the Asian American Resource and Cultural Center (AARCC) and the Global Asian Studies Program (GLAS), as well as other academic support units and services, including the Writing Center, Math Learning Center, the UIC Library, Counseling Center, Office of Social Science Research (OSSR), and other on- and off-campus organizations.
+UIC PASS strengthens and integrates academic, social, and student support services through partnerships between the Asian American Resource and Cultural Center (AARCC) and the Global Asian Studies Program (GLAS), as well as other academic support units and services, including the Writing Center, Math and Sciences Learning Center, Office of Social Science Research (OSSR), and other on- and off-campus organizations.

 The Asian American Resource and Cultural Center (AARCC) and Global Asian Studies Program (GLAS) are partnering to offer special programs: